Flower Arranging Made Easy – A Simple Way To Arrange Flowers At Home

 This video shows how you can make a beautiful, perfectly shaped flower arrangement without using floral tape or foam.

 Floral designer Rebecca Cole shows you how to do it with a “layering” technique, using just the greens and flowers themselves.

 She also shares some great flower arranging tips that the pros use to create natural-looking arrangements.

 It will make your flowers look like they came straight from your garden.
 Watch and see.

-And that’s okay because applying any new technique only serves to help you develop your own personal design style.
+And that’s okay because applying any new technique only serves to help you develop your own personal floral design style.